 26/11 verdict out, India may allow another Pakistan panel to visit

-With the Supreme Court confirming 26/11 attacker Ajmal Kasab's death sentence, there is a narrow possibility India might revisit the question of allowing another Pakistani judicial commission to visit and record statements.
+With the Supreme Court confirming 26/11 attacker Ajmal Kasab's death sentence, there is a narrow possibility that India may revisit the question of allowing another Pakistani judicial commission to visit and record statements.

 One of the reasons the Pakistani anti-terror court hearing the 26/11 case in Rawalpindi rejected the report of the last judicial commission as evidence was that the team did not cross-examine judicial and police officers who recorded Kasab's statement.